mynaxall/sigterra-web/README.md

 Bower is used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in `bower.json`.
 You can also run `bower update` and `bower install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

+To optimize the sigterra_web application for development, run:

+    ./gradlew -Pdev clean bootRepackage

+Also please take in mind that you should use Java JDK 8.
+If you already installed Java 9 you should downgrade it.

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].